 Boating on the Clearwater and Snake rivers is another popular activity.
 For beach time, Boyer Park and Marina is a popular destination for boaters and swimmers alike.

-Another swimming option, The Hamilton Aquatic Center is a public pool with water slides, lazy river, concession stand, and diving boards.
+Another swimming option, The Hamilton Aquatic Center is a public pool in Moscow — with water slides, lazy river, concession stand, and diving boards.

 The Moscow Farmer’s Market offers live music, food and craft vendors.
 For many locals, it is the place to be on Saturday morning.